-Generally speaking Equitable Distribution means if you got it during the marriage, you share it equally in your divorce.
+New Jersey is a state that follows the law of equitable distribution.
+Generally speaking Equitable Distribution means any assets or debt acquired during the marriage should be equally distributed when you divorce.
 That includes assets, real property and debts.
 There are some exceptions to this rule like inheritance received, but for the most part things tend to get equalized upon divorce.

-The law regarding alimony is considered by most attorneys to be incredibly vague.
-There is no specific calculation that is required to be used.
-Most attorneys take the difference between the parties average incomes over recent years and calculate a third of that difference to come up with an alimony suggestion.
-Many factors can affect that or change that calculation.
-A judge will apply the statute and take into consideration 14 factors set forth therein in determining an amount.
+A judge will often apply the statute governing alimony in New Jersey when deciding an alimony case.
+He or she will take into consideration 14 factors set forth in that statute to determine the amount to be paid.
 Those factors can include (but are not limited to) such things as the duration of the marriage, the ability of a party to pay and the need of the party, the standard of living of the parties during the marriage, the earning capacities, educational levels, vocational skills, and employability of the parties and the parental responsibilities for the children.

 Also important to know is that recent changes put into place in 2019 no longer allow a payor of alimony to take a deduction for alimony paid for income tax purposes federally.
-It also no longer treats alimony received as income to the recipient federally.
+The same law states that alimony received is no longer taxable as income to the recipient federally.

 Child support is the amount one party pays the other in order to continue to provide for the child’s needs post-divorce.
 Regardless of custody, the majority of cases involve scenarios where a child will spend more than half the time with one parent causing that person to be deemed the parent of primary residence.
 There is a presumption that more of the financial obligation of raising the child will fall on that person and child support is put into place to assist financially with the costs of raising the child.